scraperwiki/lithium/README.md

 ## Controlling sysadmin insanity

 Lithium is a system of configurations and a command line tool to control cloud based server instances.
+Currently it supports Linode.

 ### Install ###
 To install prequisites: